Silvia-Pand/BivLT/README.md

 # BivLT
-estimation of bivariate finite mixture model with selection
+Estimation of bivariate finite mixture model with selection